What exactly happens during a build is often controlled by people less trusted than a Jenkins administrator:

 It is therefore highly advisable to not run any builds on the built-in node, instead using agents (statically configured or provided by clouds) to run builds.

 To prevent builds from running on the built-in node directly, navigate to Manage Jenkins » Manage Nodes and Clouds.
-Select master in the list, then select Configure in the menu.
+Select Built-In Node in the list, then select Configure in the menu.
 Set the number of executors to 0 and save.
 Make sure to also set up clouds or build agents to run builds on, otherwise builds won’t be able to start.

 Alternatively, use a plugin such as Job Restrictions Plugin to limit which jobs can be run on certain nodes (like the built-in node), independent of what your less trusted users may use as label expression in their jobs' configurations.